lenaschoenburg/c8-backup/README.md

 Currently, this tool is meant to run locally.
 It will connect to your current kubernetes context and tries to find C8 components there.

-### Taking backups
+### Creating backups

-The `backup` command starts without any additional confirmation and will take the following steps:
+The `create` command starts without any additional confirmation and will take the following steps:
 1. Take a backup of Operate
 2. Pause Zeebe exporting
 3. Take a backup of exported Zeebe records